Lisa Rinna Fires Back After Kim Richards Rejects ‘Bad Energy’ Baby Gift, Fans React To ‘RHOBH’ Bunny Drama

 — trending 2day (@trending2days) April 12, 2017

-Despite their strained relationship, Lisa presented Kim with a stuffed bunny rabbit for her newborn grandson Hucksley earlier this year.
+Despite their strained relationship, Lisa presented Kim with a stuffed bunny rabbit for her newborn grandson, Hucksley, earlier this year.
 At the time, Richards accepted the adorable baby gift for her daughter Brooke Weiderhorn’s first child, but at the reunion show she returned it to Rinna, saying she never gave it to her now 6-month-old grandson because she didn’t “feel like it was given to me with the right energy.”

 Richards returned the “bad energy” bunny to Rinna, who then started to tear up.
 But a now-sober Kim has no time for tearjerkers.